riturajshakti/super-easy-validator/README.md

 # Introduction

-**`super-easy-validator`** a zero dependency super simple npm package which helps in validation in much simpler way.
-Its inspired by laravel validator but its even better, also its more powerful than [express-validator](https://www.npmjs.com/package/express-validator) and [zod](https://www.npmjs.com/package/zod).
+**`super-easy-validator`** a super simple npm package with zero dependency which helps in data validation in much simpler way.
+Its inspired by laravel validator, but even better.
+Its even more powerful than [express-validator](https://www.npmjs.com/package/express-validator) and [zod](https://www.npmjs.com/package/zod).

 Please write any issues on github if you found any.
-Don't hesitate to suggest any new features if you have any idea.
+Don't hesitate to suggest any new features.

 # Useful Links